School & college complaints

 You should be able to find details of your local disagreement resolution service on your local authority’s Local Offer website.
 The disagreement resolution service is free to use and independent of the local authority.

-If you are not happy with a health service your child has received, including services provided through the EHC plan, see our guide to the NHS and Caring for a Disabled Child [PDF].
-Pages 17 -19 contain information about resolving problems and making a complaint.
+If you are not happy with a health service your child has received, including services provided through the EHC plan.

 In some situations it may so be possible to bring a judicial review against the local authority or other public body.
 Judicial review is the way that courts supervise how public bodies, including local authorities, exercise their powers.
 The court does not decide whether a particular decision was right or wrong or change the decision.
 Instead, they look at the way a decision was made.
 They may ask the public body to make the decision again if they find that the law and procedures were not followed.